Transport enhancement from incoherent coupling between one-dimensional quantum conductors: Model of non-equilibrium incoherently coupled spin chains

 Here, $\sigma^{\pm(\lambda)}_i=1/2(\sigma^{x(\lambda)}_i\pm i\sigma^{y(\lambda)}_i)$, $\Gamma$ is the strength of the coupling to the reservoirs (we choose $\Gamma=1$ in all our numerical calculations), and $f$ is the driving parameter.
 The driving operators are such that when applied to the boundary spins in isolation, they induce a state with magnetisation $\langle\sigma_1^{z(\lambda)}\rangle=f$ and $\langle\sigma_N^{z(\lambda)}\rangle=-f$.
 At $f=0$ there is no magnetisation imbalance between the boundaries of the chains, so there is no net spin transport.
 As $f$ increases, so does the imbalance between the boundaries, forcing a spin current to flow from the left to the right boundary of each chain.
+Equivalently, the Lindblad driving operators can be seen as injecting and ejecting spin excitations at different rates at each boundary, with $f$ determining the imbalance between these rates.
 Our simulations are performed with the weak driving $f=0.1$, thus staying in the linear response regime \cite{we,benenti2009charge}.

 Due to the finite temperature, we would also expect local dephasing processes to exist, described by jump operators of the form

 with $\gamma_{\text{d}}$ the dephasing rate.
 However, in order to simplify the analysis, in most of the paper we will assume that, apart from driving, the only effect of the environment is to generate incoherent hopping between chains.
 We show in Section \ref{mechanism} that the large current enhancement induced by incoherent coupling cannot result solely from dephasing processes.
 We also show in \ref{app_simultaneous} that our qualitative conclusions about the enhancement due to incoherent coupling remain valid in the simultaneous presence of dephasing.